 - 12 king prawns peeled, keep heads and tails for extra flavours

-- 3 garlic gloves finely shopped
+- 3 garlic cloves finely shopped

 - 1 large onion diced

 - 1 green capsicum diced

 - 1 Tbsp smoked paprika

 - 2 Tbsp tomato paste

 - 1.2 litre of chicken stock

 - 1 lemon cut in wedges to finish paella

 - Heat about 5 mm of oil in a 40 cm paella pan over high heat